bernalo-lab/aws-log-search-preview/README.md

 Structure:

-- `index.html` — entry page
+- `introduction.md` — entry page
-- `*.html` — handbook pages
-- `aws-log-search-recipes.css` — shared stylesheet
-- `md/` — Markdown versions of the same pages
+- `md` — Markdown versions of the same pages

 To publish: